storageos/storageos.github.io/_docs/explore/vnext.md

 Microsoft claim SQL Server vNext represents a major step towards making SQL Server a platform that gives you choices of development languages, data types, on-premises and in the cloud, and across operating systems by bringing the power of SQL Server to Linux, Linux-based Docker containers, and Windows.

-Combined with StorageOS you get a consistent platform to run you databases with prersistent storage, replication, encryption and a host of other features.
+Combined with StorageOS you get a consistent platform to run your databases with persistent storage, replication, encryption and a host of other features.

 ## More Information